 With Fez’s labyrinth streets, medinas, markets and cultural history, it’s a must visit for any Moroccan traveler.
-Here’s how to travel through Fez, Morocco in two days.
+Here are three things to make sure you experience in Fez, Morocco.

 A winding maze of more than 9,000 streets.
 Competitive shopkeepers looking to barter.
 Handmade local goods, designed with that quintessential Moroccan touch.

 Fez, Morocco, sounds like an adventure that could go way awry (and get way expensive) for the Wanderlost traveler like me—and it did.
 But sometimes the wrong way is the best way.
 And even when it’s not the best way (like, um, buying a rug from a sleazy salesman without one attempt at bartering and getting totally scammed – cough, Stephanie, cough), you live to tell the hilarious tale.
 Not that I would know…

 We visited Fez, Morocco — a UNESCO World Heritage Site, and the former capital of Morocco — while volunteering in Rabat.
 It’s known for the medina of Fes el-Bali, made up of an old maze of streets, crowds and shops decked in jewelry, lamps, carpets, spices and all sorts of Moroccan goods.

 While Fez is often overshadowed by its big brother and tourist hot spot Marrakesh, the city has its own draws.
 You won’t find snake charmers in Fez (thank God), but you will find remnants of ancient Morocco on each and every medina turn.